rootkill-g/linux_kernel_device_drivers/README.md

 compiling the kernel with `menuconfig` or another way (that's another rabbit hole we'll be going down with later).

-> **NOTE:** Not All Device Drivers are to be necessarily to be compiled with
+> **NOTE**
-> The Linux kernel but only few are to be such as CPU drivers, Memory
+> Not All Device Drivers are to be necessarily to be compiled with The Linux
-> Controllers and a few others which are atomically necessary for boot process
+> Kernel but only few are to be such as CPU driver, Memory Controller and a few
-> to complete successfully.
+> others which are atomically necessary for successful completion of bootprocess

 > For the purpose of it, we'll need some tools on our system, I hope you're
 > using Fedora Linux too, so run the following command on your terminal :